adolby/qt-more-builds/README.md

-#Qt More Builds
+# Qt More Builds

-###Supplying builds for Qt configurations not currently produced by the Qt Project.
+### Supplying builds for Qt configurations not currently produced by the Qt Project.

+## Qt 5.11.0 build with clang on macOS 10.13.4

 ## Qt 5.7.0 built with clang (Apple LLVM 8.0) on macOS 10.12
 ### Includes OpenSSL but not the Qt Connectivity module (Bluetooth or NFC)